 A home improvement loan is when you borrow money from a bank, lender, or financial institution based on their terms to upgrade your property.

-Home improvement loans are different from home refinance loans—they’re shorter-term and typically for smaller amounts.
+Home improvement loans are different from home refinance loans.
+They're shorter-term and typically for smaller amounts.
 But the steps to secure one are straightforward if you do your homework.

 If you're planning to apply soon, here are the steps to follow:

 Lenders want to know exactly how the loan proceeds will be used.
-Being specific—whether it is replacing plumbing, adding a patio, or upgrading insulation—helps justify the loan and demonstrates planning discipline.
+Being specific, whether it is replacing plumbing, adding a patio, or upgrading insulation, helps justify the loan and demonstrates planning discipline.

 Calculate total project costs, including materials, labor, permits, and inspections.
 Add a 10-20% contingency buffer to account for unexpected issues.
 Borrowing only what you need can reduce long-term interest costs.

 Paying a portion of the renovation in cash can also improve loan terms and lower monthly payments.
+It also signals to lenders that you're financially engaged in the project and not simply borrowing the maximum and hoping for the best.

-Home equity—the portion of your home you own outright—often plays a key role in loan eligibility.
+Home equity, the portion of your home you own outright, often plays a key role in loan eligibility.
 Even with strong equity, lenders will still evaluate your income stability and debt-to-income ratio to confirm repayment ability.

 Before applying, review your credit report to identify errors or areas for improvement.
 Lenders rely heavily on credit scores when pricing loans.

 If necessary, taking a few months to reduce debt balances or correct inaccuracies can significantly improve approval odds and interest rates.
+You're entitled to a free annual credit report from each of the three major bureaus, so there's really no reason to walk into a lender's office without knowing where you stand.

 Most lenders will request: